 The Twelve Apostles are located along the Great Ocean Road approximately four hours outside of Melbourne.
 Port Campbell is the closest place for food and accommodations.
 The Twelve Apostles is not a religious experience.
 It is, however, one of nature’s wonders.
 They are seven limestone heaps rising straight out of the Southern Ocean.
 The best views are from the visitor’s center, especially at sunset.
 The yellow stacks turn every possible hue in nature’s palette.
 It’s unknown why they are called twelve apostles, since there are only seven stacks.

-When you think Australia, you think Koala bears.
+When you think Australia, you think Koalas.
 These adorable creatures can be elusive, so you should plan ahead to catch sight of one.
 Most of the koalas are in Queensland and South Australia.
-Visiting Sydney, Brisbane, or Melbourne puts you within proximity for meeting them.
+Visiting Sydney, Brisbane, or Melbourne puts you within proximity of meeting them.

 The best place to see the Koalas is Raymond Island, a ferry ride away from Paynesville.
 You can stroll the island and see the little cuties everywhere.
 It’s best if you leave your car in Paynesville and walk or bike around the island.